dhis2/dhis2-releases/releases/2.43/README.md

 The following constraints are applied, so we keep the current integrity for periods:
 - `PeriodType` instances cannot be created via **POST** requests, as they are predefined with hard-coded internal type names.
 - Only the **label** property can be updated.
-No other attributes of `PeriodType` are modifiable.
-- All other properties remain immutable.
+All other properties remain immutable.

 This ensures consistency while enabling front-end applications to adopt `displayLabel` without requiring structural changes later.